What kind of projects does the Ross McKee Foundation fund?

 Since the Foundation prefers to fund specific piano-related expenses, these should be carefully detailed in the project budget: artist fees, piano rental, piano moving, piano tuning, etc. If a pianist appears in a collaborative role, their fee should be separable from the total fee for the ensemble.
 If multiple performances are planned, the fees per performance should be clear.

-Other expenses — whether or not they are part of your requested funding — should also be provided: venue costs, marketing, box office services, etc. The Board’s working musicians are well-aware of production costs at all major Bay Area venues; if your organization has a special arrangement that results in pricing that differs from a venue’s published rate sheet, please note this in the budget.
+Other expenses should also be provided: venue costs, marketing, box office services, travel, etc. The Foundation does not typically fund these expenses.
+The Board’s working musicians are well-aware of production costs at all major Bay Area venues; if your organization has a special arrangement that results in pricing that differs from a venue’s published rate sheet, please note this in the budget.

 The budget should include projected revenues from ticket sales, grants and private support.
 The Foundation prefers to work with organizations that are proactive and innovative with regard to grants and audience building.
 It is unusual for the Foundation to award a grant to a project or organization for which it would be the sole funding source.